eftieell/intro_programming_2/src/chapters/review/dudraw_animation.md

     main()
 ```

-This video shows a demonstration of the above program running:

 To animate more complex objects, create a function that displays the object at position given by parameters. (or, once you have learned to use classes, perhaps you will implement a method of a class to draw the object).
 Here's an example.
 Notice that very little of the `main()` function changed!

 ```python